-The EFPIA Codes set out the minimum standards which EFPIA considers must apply to all EFPIA Member Companies in the countries where they operate.
-Member Associations will transpose the EFPIA Codes' provisions into their national codes, in line with applicable law or regulation.
+The EFPIA Code sets out the minimum standards which EFPIA considers must apply to all EFPIA Member Companies in the countries where they operate.
+Member Associations will transpose the EFPIA Code's provisions into their national codes, in line with applicable law or regulation.
 Member Associations may adopt stricter standards.